kjschubert/PHP-GIS-Wrapper/README.md

 If you send a pull request, please make sure that your code is covered and run phpunit in the root folder before you commit.
 Normally phpunit will automatically recognize the file phpunit.xml in the root folder.

 # Changelog
+## 0.2.2
+- Fixed an issue in the parameter validation, which occured when parameters of different methods had the same name
 ## 0.2.1
 - improved stability of the swagger parsing
 ## 0.2